| OriginesAlbeit the Emperor hosted the munera during the Imperial

 they used to be fighters of those tribes who fought with their

+typical weapons.
 When a specialization of the types set in, it was no longer

 necessarily a Thracian who appeared in the arena as a thraex.